louthy/language-ext/README.md

 ## Null reference problem
 `null` must be the biggest mistake in the whole of computer language history.
 I realise the original designers of C# had to make pragmatic decisions, it's a shame this one slipped through though.
 So, what to do about the 'null problem'?

 `null` is often used to indicate 'no value'.  i.e. the method called can't produce a value of the type it said it was going to produce, and therefore it gives you 'no value'.
-The thing is the when the 'no value' instruction is passed to the consuming code, it gets assigned to a variable of type T, the same type that the function said it was going to return, except this variable now has a timebomb in it.
+The thing is that when the 'no value' instruction is passed to the consuming code, it gets assigned to a variable of type T, the same type that the function said it was going to return, except this variable now has a timebomb in it.
 You must continually check if the value is null, if it's passed around it must be checked too.

 As we all know it's only a matter of time before a null reference bug crops up because the variable wasn't checked.